makehumancommunity/makehuman-static-website/content/MPFB/Docs/Assets/concept_clothes_hair_bodyparts.md

 ![work suit](mhclo_worksuit.png)

-When modifying the shape of the Basemesh, the clothes will deform with it:
+When modifying the shape of the Basemesh, the clothes will deform with it.

 ![work suit](mhclo_deform.png)

+Note that if you change the basemesh after having equipped the clothes, you either have to click "refit assets to basemesh" or check the "auto refit assets" for the clothes to actually adapt to the updated basemesh.